Muhammad-Hussain456/OOP/06_Inheritance.md

 ### Definition
 **Generalization** is the process of extracting common characteristics from multiple classes and creating a new base class.

+### Explanation
+In OO models, some classes may have common characteristics

+We extract these features into a new class and inherit original classes from this new class

+This concept is known as Generalization

 ### Purpose
 - Reduce redundancy